optiv/Go365/README.md

 A wait time of AT LEAST 15 seconds is recommended. ``` -w 15```

 If you still get "account locked out" responses, start proxying your requests.

-Note: Proxy options have only been tested on SSH dynamic proxies.
+Proxy options have only been tested on SSH SOCKS5 dynamic proxies (```ssh -D <port> user@proxyserver```)

-Create a bunch of SOCKS5 proxies and make a file that looks like this:
+Create a bunch of SOCKS5 proxies on DO or AWS or Vultr or whatever and make a file that looks like this:
 ```
 127.0.0.1:8081
 127.0.0.1:8082